skalluri-ucla/CSE260D_FinalProject/README.md

 ## Abstract

 We developed a methodology to prune a raw dataset of 217k rows down to 2,000 samples while maintaining descriptive power for predicting stock turning points.
 By defining 20 target labels to classify directional movements and potential reversal zones (PRZs), we applied concepts from Marion et al. [1] and Ankner et al. [2] using the Lazy Greedy Algorithm for submodular optimization.
+We then ran multiple ablation studies and experiments to capture patterns of the pruned datasets and how it fairs through different model architectures.

 ### Main Components